jennur/address-validator/README.md

 ### DX Issues
 #### Incomplete components
 1. The `TextInput` component could be made more reusable by supporting more attributes and event handlers.
-It should also be able to display an error message.
+It should also be able to display an error message and help text.
 2. In the `AutoCompleteInput` the suggestion list could be moved to a separate component, e.g. `DropdownList` to make it reusable for other types of dropdown components.
 The `IInputSuggestion` interface should then be renamed to `IDropdownItem`.

 #### Component styling
-The styling for each component should be organized within each component folder to make everything component-specific immediately available to the developer – although this might be a matter of personal preference.
+The styling for each component should be organized within each component folder to make all component-specific resources immediately available to the developer – although this might be a matter of personal preference.

 ### UX issues
 There are several layout and/or UX issues that should be improved.